Finnish-Swedish ice class: Finnish-Swedish ice class rules (1971–)

 The Finnish-Swedish ice class rules of 1985 introduced changes to the hull dimensioning.
 The plastic deformation theory used in the previous rules was changed to elastic, and the load height was changed to more realistic.
 The minimum engine power requirements were changed in 2002 to correspond to the resistance of the ship in a brash ice channel, calculated as a function of ship size and hull geometry.
-The rules were revised also in 2002, 2008 and 2010.
+The rules were revised also in 2002, 2008, 2010, and 2017.

-The current Finnish-Swedish ice class rules were issued in 2017 and are applicable to ships contracted for construction on or after 1 January 2019.
-However, the current ice class rules become applicable retroactively also to ships of ice classes 1A and 1A Super laid down before 1 September 2003 in the beginning of the year when 20 years has passed from the delivery of the vessel and ships failing to meet the requirements will have their ice classes downgraded.
+The current Finnish-Swedish ice class rules were issued in 2021 and are applicable to ships contracted for construction on or after 5 July 2021.
+Older ships are generally required to follow either 1971, 1985, 2002, 2008, 2010, or 2017 ice class regulations depending on their contracting or keel laying date.
+However, minimum requirement for engine power will become retroactively applicable to ships of ice classes 1A and 1A Super laid down before 1 September 2003 latest at the beginning of the year when 20 years have passed from the delivery of the vessel and ships failing to meet the requirements will have their ice class downgraded.